ekb1zh/telegram-bot-api-typescript/README.md

 # Description
-This repositories include 5 files that help fast and easy create bots for Telegram messenger.
+This repositories include 5 files that help you fast and easy create bots for Telegram messenger.

 <h3>1. types.ts</h3>
 It's parse of Telegram bot API <a href="https://core.telegram.org/bots/api">page</a> to the TypeScript code.